fooltowise/NeroNotes/Nero's Notes/Copart - Accident Rates & Auto Repair Diagnostics.md

 I recently had a conversation with a friend who is still in the used car space.
 We spent time together at CarMax in the early 2000s and were both in North Carolina, opening several stores, and we had a bunch of Daewoos.
 We had been working with a corporate initiative on, do we collect all the Daewoos we can and turn them into our loaner fleet?
 The thought was, yes, because now their value is tanking and they're not very reliable, but if we have a whole fleet of them and store them somewhere, we can simply take parts from them as we need them.
 But the decision was no because, from a customer service lens, not many customers who bought a Mercedes or BMW would be thrilled getting a Daewoo as a loaner.

 The big challenge today is, how to balance all these peaks and valleys in the car business.
 You see a bunch of cars hitting the market which all get bought up, whether used or new.
 Then the inventories get depleted and values are driven up again.
-That drives up repair costs if fewer cars are available.
-Copart buys vehicles from many different avenues but if they are no longer running through the sale for scrap, and instead used car retailers like CarMax and Carvana are holding onto those cars and putting more money into them to make them a vehicle to sell, so they can acquire one more customer, that takes a car out of Copart's inventory.
+That drives up repair costs if fewer cars are available. [[Copart]] buys vehicles from many different avenues but if they are no longer running through the sale for scrap, and instead used car retailers like CarMax and Carvana are holding onto those cars and putting more money into them to make them a vehicle to sell, so they can acquire one more customer, that takes a car out of [[Copart]]'s inventory.

 ### It's also the accident rate itself and miles driven; it's all these variables.

 The acquisition of ADESA by Carvana is a big move because it gives them a resource of vehicles to repair and recondition.
 Everybody initially thought this was so they can recon cars, but it's not solely that.
 It basically gives them a bone yard, if you will, to where, if their car is at that auction and they feel they can harvest parts from it, they will.
-That could potentially take Copart out of the mix, but I don't know if they're savvy enough quite honestly.
+That could potentially take [[Copart]] out of the mix, but I don't know if they're savvy enough quite honestly.
 Anybody in the financial space can do the math on that but it definitely changes the game.
 There are also rental car players who have been buying used cars to re-fleet after de-fleeting.

-### What do you think about the possibility of Copart selling used cars?
+### What do you think about the possibility of [[Copart]] selling used cars?

-That would be a smart move because Copart have a good image in the industry and everybody sees them in a positive light.
+That would be a smart move because [[Copart]] have a good image in the industry and everybody sees them in a positive light.
 They are not seen as a salvage yard or dismantler but a parts supplier.
 The minute somebody sees you as a dismantler, they think of a wrecking yard with cranes and cars going to the smasher; they don't think of how it drives the repair industry by giving more fair pricing to consumers.
 Everybody thinks CarMax and Carvana are huge and have this unbelievable market share but they don't; they're sub 10% market share.
 That pie in the used car industry is huge, a small 5% to 10% sliver of that is several billion a year, so if it was me, I would jump all over it, because it's not hard to get into that space.

 ### What other trends do you think are important or have been significant?